 What Else Should Be In The Quiet Zone?

-You can provide basic supplies, like books, pencils, paper, coloring utensils, clipboard, etc. Stress relieving tools like a squishy balls, fidget toys, stuffed animals.
-Additionally, to block out noise distraction, offer headphones, or noise-cancelling headphones.
+You can provide basic supplies, like books, pencils, paper, coloring utensils, clipboard, etc. Stress-relieving tools like squishy balls, fidget toys, stuffed animals.
+Additionally, to block out noise distraction, offer headphones, or noise-canceling headphones.

 What Rules Should The Quiet Zone Have?